eduardo-serna/LawnStarter/README.md

-# LawnStarter.StarWars
-## Code Challenge - Star Wars web site.
+# LawnStarter.StarWars - Code Challenge

 The goal of this exercise is to build an app that will return results from the Star Wars API.